OldManUmby/DND.SRD.Wiki/pages/18.monsters/default.md

 The most common actions that a monster will take in combat are melee and ranged attacks.
 These can be spell attacks or weapon attacks, where the “weapon” might be a manufactured item or a natural weapon, such as a claw or tail spike.
 For more information on different kinds of attacks, see the _Player’s Handbook_.

-***Creature vs. Target.*** The target of a melee or ranged attack is usually either one creature or one target, the difference being that a “target” can be a creature or an object.
+!!!Creature vs. Target!!!.
+The target of a melee or ranged attack is usually either one creature or one target, the difference being that a “target” can be a creature or an object.

-***Hit.*** Any damage dealt or other effects that occur as a result of an attack hitting a target are described after the “_Hit_” notation.
+!!!Hit!!!.
+Any damage dealt or other effects that occur as a result of an attack hitting a target are described after the “_Hit_” notation.
 You have the option of taking average damage or rolling the damage; for this reason, both the average damage and the die expression are presented.

-***Miss.*** If an attack has an effect that occurs on a miss, that information is presented after the “_Miss:_” notation.
+!!!Miss!!!.
+If an attack has an effect that occurs on a miss, that information is presented after the “_Miss:_” notation.

 #### Multiattack